Healthy Homes Assessment Manor Park

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords must ensure that their Manor Park rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals must be fully compliant by 1 July 2024.
+Did you know that the Healthy Homes Standards came into effective on July 1st, 2021?
+The landlords are now required to make sure that their Manor Park rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties must be completely in compliance by July 1st 2024.

 The areas covered in the Healthy Homes Standards are:

-We will evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we will advise you or your property manager of the tasks required. needs to be completed, and provide an evaluation report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we’ll advise you or your property manager about any work that needs to be completed and provide an assessment report that includes all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Inability to meet the standards of the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord found not complying may be liable for as much as $7,200 and additional healthier homes connected fines.
+Inability to meet the standards in the Healthy Homes Standards is a breach under the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of up to $7,200 in addition to any healthier homes connected fines.

-We are completely independent assessors for rental properties, we are fully certified to evaluate both Healthy Homes and Homefit.
+We are completely independent assessors for rental properties, as well as completely qualified to assess both Healthy Homes and Homefit.

 Call Now (04) 280 6791